tpoisot/tpoisot.github.io/_posts/2011-11-19-get-your-lab-on-twitter.markdown

 community.
 Even though it's not always productive, it's always good fun.
 But it can become very interesting.
 You can ask for advice.
 You can get feedback, ideas, suggestions.
-And a lot of things which would have gone completely under your radar suddenly become accesible to you.
+And a lot of things which would have gone completely under your radar suddenly become accessible to you.
 Just for this, it is definitely worth the few minutes a day that you'll soon find yourself putting into the exercise.

-## All the cool kids do it!
+# All the cool kids do it!

 I've tried to make the point that being active on social networks can help you take control of what is said about your science, will let other spread your